Wael1122/waa/Installation.md

 ## Fedora / RHEL / CentOS / Mageia

+Neofetch is in Fedora's official repositories starting from Fedora 27.

+- `sudo dnf install neofetch`

+Alternatively, you can use a third-party repo:

 **NOTE**: If you are using RHEL/CentOS, change `dnf` into `yum`.

 1. Make sure you have installed `dnf-plugins-core`